Breastfeeding has many health benefits for moms and babies. For example, breastfeeding will:

 - Fortified cereals (cereals with added iron and folic acid)

 Limit foods and drinks high in “empty calories” from added sugars and solid fats.
-Foods and drinks with lots of empty calories include desserts, fatty meats, fried foods, and sugar-sweetened drinks.
+Foods and drinks with lots of empty calories include desserts, snack foods, fatty meats, fried foods, and sugar-sweetened drinks.

 Eat 8 to 12 ounces of seafood each week.

 Fish and shellfish have nutrients that can help your baby see and learn better.
-Eat seafood 2 to 3 days a week.
+Eat seafood 2 or 3 days a week.
 Be sure to include a variety of healthy choices, like:

 - Canned light tuna

-- White (albacore) tuna – up to 6 ounces a week
+- White (albacore) tuna – no more than 6 ounces a week

 Avoid fish that are high in mercury, especially swordfish, tilefish, shark, and king mackerel.
 Mercury is a metal that can hurt your baby’s development.